appcircleio/appcircle-docusaurus/docs/account/adding-an-app-store-connect-api-key.md

 ## Linking Appcircle with App Store Connect

-Adding a key to Appcircle is pretty easy. **Go to your organization** by either selecting the bottom left button from the toolbar, or picking it from the menu:&#x20;
+Adding a key to Appcircle is pretty easy. **Go to your organization** by either selecting the bottom left button from the toolbar, or picking it from the menu:

 ![](https://cdn.appcircle.io/docs/assets/appcircle-admin-low.jpg)